 Confirmation of the scheduled college visit / employment interview / military recruitment must be submitted to the Student Services Department in order to obtain the visitation / interview / recruitment form.
-The student must have the form signed by the Attendance Secretary prior to the college visitation, job interview, or military recruitment.
-The form must be signed by the college representative, potential employer, or military recruiter and returned to the Attendance Officer the day the student returns to school.
+The form must be signed by the college representative, potential employer, or military recruiter and returned to the Attendance

+Officer the day the student returns to school.
 No visitation, interviews, or recruitment will be allowed during the months of December or May.